-Don’t get me wrong, I am not suggesting we give up on gratitude.
-In fact, gratitude is a central feature of cultivating happiness, and having some kind of regular gratitude practice has been shown to elevate our daily sense of well-being, and to strengthen our capacity to address those things in our lives which may not be going so well.
-So yeah, gratitude is key, and especially so on THANKSgiving.
-I just think that many of us may need to to find a new recipe for accessing that gratitude, especially on a holiday which turns up the pressure regarding accessing it.
+Don’t get me wrong, and I am not suggesting we give up on gratitude.
+In fact, gratitude is a central feature of cultivating happiness, and having some kind of regular gratitude practice has been shown to elevate our daily sense of well-being and strengthen our capacity to address those things in our lives which may not be going so well.
+So yeah, gratitude is key, especially so on THANKSgiving.
+I just think that many of us may need to find a new recipe for accessing that gratitude, especially on a holiday which turns up the pressure regarding accessing it.

 Recipe #1 For A Happier Thanksgiving:

-Kill the whole “go around the table thing,” especially if it is the one thing standing between a room full of hungry people and their food!
-Instead, invite one person (hopefully more than 30 seconds before the meal!) to offer a very brief thought on why/how they feel grateful/blessed/fortunate to be in that particular moment, with that particular group.
+Do away with the whole “Go around the table thing,” especially if it is the one thing standing between a room full of hungry people and their food!
+Instead, invite one person (hopefully more than 30 seconds before the meal!) to offer a very brief thought on why/how they feel grateful/blessed/fortunate to be in that particular moment with that particular group.

-Keeping things immediate, focused, local and brief, helps keep people from feeling overwhelmed by the call to assess their entire lives.
-The one who speaks can certainly invite others to turn inward and think about that for themselves, but de-coupling public performance from experiencing gratitude, can actually help people access that very experience.
+Keeping things immediate, focused, local, and brief helps to keep people from feeling overwhelmed by the call to assess their entire lives.
+The one who speaks can certainly invite others to turn inward and think about that for themselves, but decoupling public performance from experiencing gratitude can actually help people access that very experience.